microsoft/pxt/common-docs/github/test-extension.md

 ## API Tests

-To test TypeScript APIs regularly, you don't need have a separate test project available that has  code to exercise the APIs.
+To test TypeScript APIs regularly, you don't need to have a separate test project available that has code to exercise the APIs.
 Instead, you include a `test.ts` file in the extension itself which contains the tests.
 This file is only used when you run the extension directly, not when you add the extension to a project.
 The tests you create are valid code that use your extension APIs.